stephenscaff/react-animated-cursor/readme.md

 ## Mobile
 `lib/WhoDis.js` is a utility that detects for device based `navigator.userAgent` (:p).
 If any of the common device `userAgent`'s match, we return out and render an empty frag.
-Is this the best way to do this kinda thing?
-Probs not.
-We'll see how it goes.
+Not the best solution of course, and had to add a navigator check so we don't fail in node env (as `navigator` is browser api)

 ## Todo